Fletcher's frog: Conservation

-Fletcher's frog is listed by the International Union for Conservation of Nature Red List of Threatened Species (IUCN Red List) as Least Concerned in 2004 due to its abundance in suitable habitats; however, the IUCN Red List acknowledges that the status to be updated to reflect the current population demographic.
+Fletcher's frog is listed by the International Union for Conservation of Nature Red List of Threatened Species (IUCN Red List) as Least Concern in 2004 due to its abundance in suitable habitats; however, the IUCN Red List acknowledges that the status to be updated to reflect the current population demographic.

 In 2004, the IUCN Red List claimed that the species has become more difficult to find in Queensland due to the restrictions that forest logging has placed on the species distribution.

 Since the 1970s, Australian forest-dwelling anurans have experienced a significant population decline.
 Forest-dependent species and terrestrial breeders, like Fletcher's frog, are the most likely to be negatively affected by logging.
 The exploitation of wet sclerophyll forests and continued forest logging has reduced this species' natural habitat dramatically, presenting a significant threat to this species.

 Climate change presents unique challenges to Fletcher's frog.
 Female frogs lay their eggs in ephemeral pools and streams that can only be replenished by rainfall.
 It is likely that the reproductive success of organisms like Fletcher's frog, which can only breed in temporary systems, is disproportionately impacted by climate change.